siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A0 Self-Consistent Closure of a Self-Refracting Flow.md

 where $\hat{\mathbf{t}}$ is tangent to the centerline (major cycle) and
 $\hat{\boldsymbol{\theta}}$ is the turning direction around the minor cycle.

-The self-refraction loading now has two sources:
+The self-refraction energy density now has two sources:

 1. The curvature of the major cycle bends the beam toward the torus center.
    This produces a radial index gradient as in Section A0.3.